infusionsoft/mickael-test-2024.11/sdks/core/java/docs/AffiliateApi.md

         AffiliateApi apiInstance = new AffiliateApi(defaultClient);
         String customFieldId = "customFieldId_example"; // String | custom_field_id
         UpdateCustomFieldMetaDataRequest updateCustomFieldMetaDataRequest = new UpdateCustomFieldMetaDataRequest(); // UpdateCustomFieldMetaDataRequest | request
-        List<String> updateMask = Arrays.asList(); // List<String> | An optional list of fields to be updated.
+        List<String> updateMask = Arrays.asList(); // List<String> | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped. try {
             CustomFieldMetaData result = apiInstance.updateAffiliateCustomFieldUsingPATCH(customFieldId, updateCustomFieldMetaDataRequest, updateMask);
             System.out.println(result);